Chamilo 1 “LMS”, Chamilo 2 “LCMS Connect”, and the desambiguation

 Chamilo 2, or at least its concept, was first designed in 2006 by a team of (mostly Belgian, as was Claroline) university teachers and students as a way to redesign D0keos and increase its flexibility.
 It was, at the time, thought to become, at some point, D0keos 1.7 (the current version was 1.6).
 However, due to the innovative nature of the project (and its development team) and the little resources assigned to its development, the project soon felt into dismay and, two years later (2007), as the mainstream project released a new major version (called 1.8), it was decided the project would be reviewed and relaunched as D0keos 1.9.

 In December 2010, Chamilo 2.0 was released as a first stable version, but many reported that, although the features it offered were certainly interesting, it still lacked the usability of Chamilo 1.8, and we temporarily decided to stop promoting 2.0 so that the team could focus on a better released.
-This is how Chamilo 2.1 came to be in January 2012, which is now a much more stable piece of software.
+This is how Chamilo 2.1 came to be in January 2012, which was more stable.

-Because of the numbering in the versions (Chamilo 1 & Chamilo 2), people tend to be *very confused* (and this is an understatement) about the drastic changes of interface, the lack of translations to other languages than English and Dutch (currently being worked on) and the missing features in comparison to version 184.108.40.206, and this worries most of you.
+Because of the numbering in the versions (Chamilo 1 & Chamilo 2), people tend to be *very confused* (and this is an understatement) about the drastic changes of interface, the lack of translations to other languages than English and Dutch of LCMS (being worked on for the last 2 years without much results, I must say) and the missing features in comparison to version 22.214.171.124.
+This worries most of our users.

-During the last General Assembly, it was made clear that our goals (as two different teams) were still different, and we thus decided it was time to remove the ambiguous character of that naming mistake we did 2 years ago.
+During the 2012 General Assembly, it was made clear that our goals (as two different teams) were still different, and we thus decided it was time to remove the ambiguous character of that naming mistake we did 2 years before.

 This will soon show up on our website, as long as a set of characteristics for each, so people understand better what they’re getting out of the Chamilo project, be it through Chamilo LMS or Chamilo LCMS Connect.